 Status: System status indicators, flashes to indicate an active system.
 If the LED has a solid light the unit is defective.

-WAN, LAN & DMZ: Ethernet port indicators, Green.
+WAN, DMZ & LAN ports: Ethernet port indicators, Green.
 The LED flickers when the ports are sending or receiving data.

 Physical Connections

 Console: Serial access to the firewall software, 9600, 8bit, None Parity, 1Stop bit.